JeffersonCanuto/IzzyBot/README.md

 A modular chatbot system built by using **Node.js (Express) + TypeScript** for the Backend and **React + TypeScript** for the Frontend.
 It integrates **LLM (OpenAI gpt-4o-mini) + RAG (LangChain)** for intelligent responses with robust **Input Sanitization**, **Error Handling** and **Advanced Caching (Redis)**.
 It is designed with Security, Observability and Scalability in mind and supports local or cloud deployment via **Docker** and **Kubernetes**.

-> _This README provides a technical explanation on project aspects such as Architecture, Configuration, Build & Run, Workflow, Security, Agents (RouterAgent, MathAgent and KnowledgeAgent) with their expected input and output in JSON format, and ultimately Ports & Endpoints map._
+> _This README provides technical explanation on project aspects such as Architecture, Configuration, Build & Run, Workflow, Security, Agents (RouterAgent, MathAgent and KnowledgeAgent) with their expected input and output in JSON format, and ultimately Ports & Endpoints map._

 ---

-## ⚡ Quick Start (Local Deployment)
+## ⚡ Quick Start (Local Deployment using Docker Compose)

 1) **Clone the repository**
 ~~~bash